Krillh/Airzlinshire/Majik/Majik Theory/Lattice Theory.md

 Knots will also repel each other.
 This repelling force is dependent on the amount of energy released by the *knot* on reaction.

 ## Lattice Shape
 The shape of a *lattice* is determined by the shape with the lowest energy during a *reaction*.
 The energy traveling though a *thread* wants to make the *thread* as straight as possible.
-This force is what causes tension in *threads*
+This force is what causes tension in *threads*.